Spray Foam

 Foam Insulation Services in Andover, MN

-Spray Foam Insulation in the Minneapolis and St. Paul Area
+Spray Foam Insulation in the Minneapolis, St. Paul and Surrounding Areas

 There Are 2 Main Types of Spray Foam Insulation: Closed-Cell Foam or Open-Cell Foam

-Not to be confused with Open-Cell spray foam, which is commonly sold in aerosol cans and applied through a straw to fill in small gaps and cracks.
-These are two completely different products, although some insulation installers still apply the less efficient Open-Cell foam with commercial spray foam equipment.
+This is not to be confused with open-cell spray foam, which is commonly sold in aerosol cans and applied through a straw to fill in small gaps and cracks.
+These are two completely different products, although some insulation installers still apply the less efficient open-cell foam with commercial spray foam equipment.

 What Are the Energy-Efficiency Benefits of Spray Foam Insulation?